1300 242 393

 Silver, often referred to as "poor man's gold," shares many characteristics with its more illustrious counterpart.
 While it serves as a store of value and a safe haven during times of crisis, silver also has significant industrial applications, adding another dimension to its price dynamics during the GFC.

-Below highlights silvers's performance for the 3.5 years that proceeded the GFC
+Below highlights silver's performance for the 3.5 years that proceeded the GFC

 Price Dynamics: Similar to gold, silver witnessed a surge in demand for silver bars and silver coins during the GFC, driven by its safe-haven appeal.
 However, its price dynamics were also influenced by industrial demand, which tempered its rally compared to gold.